WHY so popular?

 - Breast Augmentation with silicone implants has been performed for over 55-years

-- Silicone implants’ manufacturing and quality checks have evolved during this time frame
+- The manufacturing and quality checks of Silicone Breast Implants have evolved during this time frame

 - The safety of silicone breast implants is established and is published as an independent review.
 There have actually been 4 such independent reviews and they essentially reached the same conclusions.

-- Rare association of some textured devices to a very rare type of localised lymphoma (ALCL)
+- Rare association of some textured devices to a very rare type of breast implant lymphoma (ALCL)